Feeding Families 2019 – End of Project Report

 Feeding Families 2019 built on the success of Feeding Families 2018.
 More schools took part this year,and more children benefited from the programme.
 Thanks to the generosity of our supporters donating to our Feeding Families Appeal, we raised an amazing £17,000, which allowed us to provide high quality food packs to more than 300 children.

-If you’re interested in finding out more about Feeding Families, or getting involved in any capacity, please contact Ellie Coteau for more information.
+If you’re interested in finding out more about Feeding Families, please contact Ellie Coteau for more information.